Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This printer was designed for fantastic print quality in black-and-white, specifically for graphic designer and engineer usage and optimal productivity.
 As such, its black ink production is detailed and crisp with up to 1200 x 1200 dpi resolution.
-If you choose to work from a roll of paper, its automatic cutting feature takes the work out of having to cut sheet sizes by hand after.
+If you choose to work from a roll of paper, its automatic cutting feature removes the work from having to cut sheet sizes by hand afterward.
 For screen printing transfers, this model has amazing features.
 Another quality model is the best printer for crafting that uses Claria Photo HD Ink that is vibrant and long-lasting.

 Award: Best on a Budget